 Another great application is KEEPASS PASSWORD SAFE.
 This is a free, open-source password manager that lets you store your many passwords securely.
 There are versions for Android and iOS for use on mobile devices.

-But what if you can not wait for the new DIME email services?
-There is a simple trick that you can use to communicate using any email service.
+But what if you’re unable to use the new DIME email services?
+There is a simple process that you can use to communicate using any email service.
 Here’s how it works:

 - Person A registers with a new email account and notes the login credentials (ie. username and password).